api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/heartbeat.md

 }
 ```

-- enabled: Enable/disable Airnode's heartbeat
+- `enabled`: Enable/disable Airnode's heartbeat.
-- url: The URL to make the heartbeat request to
+- `url`: The URL to make the heartbeat request to.
-- apiKey: The API key to authenticate against the heartbeat URL
+- `apiKey`: The API key to authenticate with the heartbeat URL.
-- id: The Airnode heartbeat ID for accounting purposes
+- `id`: The Airnode heartbeat ID for accounting purposes.

 ## Heartbeat Endpoint

-Every time an HTTP POST request is made against the heartbeat endpoint declared
-with `nodeSettings.heartbeat.url`, the following parameters are passed:
+The table below illustrates the parameters passed to the Heartbeat URL.

 | name                         | in     | type   |
 | ---------------------------- | ------ | ------ |